 There are five major types of anxiety disorders: Generalized Anxiety Disorder, Obsessive-Compulsive Disorder, Panic Disorder, Post-Traumatic Stress Disorder, and Social Phobia (also known as Social Anxiety Disorder).

-Destination Hope: The Women’s Program is a dual diagnosis substance abuse treatment center that specializes in treating women with additive and mental health disorders.
+Destination Hope is a dual diagnosis substance abuse treatment center that specializes in treating women with additive and mental health disorders.
 We have helped hundreds of women manage their anxiety and enjoy a life of wellness.
 Our program has received the highest accreditation from the Joint Commission and our staff consists of highly trained physicians and clinicians.
 If you or someone you care about is suffering from anxiety and substance abuse, please call our counselors today.
 We are here to help you and answer any questions you might have.